succinctlabs/op-succinct/book/fault_proofs/challenger.md

 - Checks game validity against the L2 state commitment
 - Filters to the configured OP Succinct fault dispute game type that was respected at creation time
 - Marks games for challenging, resolution, or bond claiming based on proposal status, parent outcomes, and deadlines

+### Output Root Validation

+The dispute game exposes its claimed L2 block number as a `uint256`, while the execution RPC block number is limited to `u64`.
+Values up to and including `u64::MAX` are accepted.
+Larger values are treated as invalid without issuing an L2 RPC request, rather than being truncated or causing the challenger to panic.

+For representable block numbers, the challenger requests the L2 header without full transaction bodies.
+Post-Isthmus headers provide the L2-to-L1 message passer storage root through `withdrawalsRoot`; for earlier blocks, the challenger falls back to `eth_getProof` at the same block number when calculating the output root.

+### Validation Outcomes and Retries

+Output-root validation records one of three outcomes for each monitored game:

+- `Valid`: the locally computed output root matches the claim.
+- `Invalid`: the output root mismatches, the claimed L2 block number exceeds `u64::MAX`, or the claim is above the historical local-safe head at `game.l1Head`.
+- `Unavailable`: validation could not complete because required RPC data could not be read.

+Only `Invalid` authorizes an automatic challenge based on output-root validation.
+An `Unavailable` game is never treated as invalid: while its challenge window remains open, the challenger retries it on every polling cycle.
+At or after the deadline, it keeps the unavailable reason for observability but stops fetching the output root and does not submit a challenge based on an unknown result.
+Challenges inherited from a parent game that resolved in favor of the challenger remain independent of this output-root classification.

+Game discovery and validation retries are tracked independently from the factory cursor.
+A failed index is retained for retry while the cursor continues to later indices, so one malformed or temporarily unavailable game cannot starve subsequent discovery.
+Individual game refresh failures are also isolated so other cached games can still be synchronized and acted on.

+The following metrics expose unavailable validation and isolated synchronization failures:

+- `op_succinct_fp_challenger_unverifiable_games`: in-progress, unchallenged games whose output root remains unavailable.
+- `op_succinct_fp_challenger_nearest_unverifiable_deadline_seconds`: seconds until the nearest such deadline (`-1` when none and `0` once expired).
+- `op_succinct_fp_challenger_sync_failures_total`: isolated discovery, refresh, and synchronization failures.
+- `op_succinct_fp_challenger_confirmed_l1_head`: L1 block number selected for the latest pinned sync snapshot.
+- `op_succinct_fp_challenger_l1_confirmation_lag_blocks`: block distance between `latest` and that confirmed snapshot.
+- `op_succinct_fp_challenger_preflight_errors_total`: latest-state action preflight RPC errors.
+- `op_succinct_fp_challenger_preflight_skips_total`: stale actions rejected by latest-state preflight.

 ### Game Challenging
 - Submits challenges for games flagged by the sync step